Best Weather Station Manufacturer | Coda Sensors

 9. Minimizing the Impact of Microclimate

-Small-scale geographical features like hills, valleys, and nearby bodies of water can generate microclimates that affect readings.
-Ideally, we should position stations in locations where these influences are minimal to maintain data consistency.
+Small features like hills, valleys, and water can create microclimates that change readings.
+We should place stations in areas with low influences to keep data consistent.

 10. Tracking Atmospheric Conditions